 It is a warranty that gives you the right to expect that your car will be:

-of the average quality of similar cars sold under similar conditions by other sellers in the same price range.
-(That means you do not expect an older car sold for $1,000 to have the same qualities as a newer car sold for $10,000.)
+the average quality of similar cars sold under similar conditions by other sellers in the same price range.
+(You do not expect an older car sold for $5,000 to have the same qualities as a newer car sold for $15,000.)

-No. What is acceptable quality for one used car may not be for the next.
-You should take into account factors like:
+No. What is acceptable quality for one used car may not be for another.
+You should take into account things like:

 the kinds of problems you are having

-A sticker on the car said the car was being sold "as is," and the sales contract seems to say I waived (gave up) all warranties.
-Have I given up my right to an implied warranty of merchantability?
+A sticker on the car I bought said they were selling it "as is."
+The sales contract seems to say I waived (gave up) all warranties.
+Have I given up my right to an implied warranty?

-No. Even if the car was sold "as is," the implied warranty of merchantability is given up only if two conditions are met:
+No. Even if they sold you the car "as is," you only gave up the implied warranty of merchantability if both these are also true (this rarely happens):

-- The dealer must give you a written statement of the particular characteristics or parts of the car that are not warranted.
+The dealer must give you a written statement of which characteristics or parts of the car are not under warranty.

-You can ask the car dealer to repair your car or pay to have it repaired.
-If the dealer will not make all repairs for free, think about compromising.
+You can ask them to repair your car themselves or pay to have it repaired.
+If the dealer will not make all repairs free, think about compromising.
 A compromise solution will be faster, and maybe better, than the other choices.

 Any agreement you reach with the dealer should: